Bordeaux Segalen University

-Bordeaux Segalen University (Université Bordeaux Segalen; originally called University of Victor Segalen Bordeaux II) was one of four universities in Bordeaux (together with Bordeaux 1, Michel de Montaigne Bordeaux 3 and Montesquieu Bordeaux IV) and five in Aquitaine.
+Bordeaux Segalen University (Université Bordeaux Segalen; originally called University of Victor Segalen Bordeaux II) was one of four universities in Bordeaux (together with Bordeaux 1, Michel de Montaigne Bordeaux 3 and Montesquieu Bordeaux 4).
 In 2014, it merged with Bordeaux 1 and Bordeaux 4 to form University of Bordeaux.

 Bordeaux Segalen was specialized in Life and Health Sciences and Human and Social Sciences.